gohugoio/hugo/content/en/showcase/small-multiples/index.md

 Libraries like React make this easy, but we also wanted something that was server rendered.
 This led us to look at React based tools for static site generation such as GatsbyJS.
 We liked GatsbyJS, but in the end, we didn’t choose it due to the lack of availability of a simple CMS driven data source.

 For this, we considered Contentful.
 Contentful is a beautifully designed application.
 It’s basically a headless CMS, but it’s not specifically designed for websites and it becomes quite expensive at a commercial level.
 Their free tier is possibly a good option for personal sites especially with Gatsby.
 We also evaluated prose.io.
-This is a free service for editing markdown files in a GitHub repository.
+This is a free service for editing Markdown files in a GitHub repository.
 It works well, but it’s quite basic and didn’t provide the editing experience we were looking for.

 At the same time, we started exploring Hugo.
 Hugo is a static site generator similar to Jekyll, but it’s written in Go.
 It has excellent support and integration with Netlify and we were immediately blown away by how fast it was.

 We had been closely following the redevelopment of the Smashing Magazine website.
 We knew this was being powered by Hugo and Netlify and this showed us that Hugo could work for a large scale sites.

 The deciding factor, however, was the availability of CMS options that integrate well with Hugo.
 Netlify has an open source project called NetlifyCMS and there are also hosted services like Forestry.io.
-These both provide a CMS with an editing interface for markdown files and images.
+These both provide a CMS with an editing interface for Markdown files and images.
 There is no database, instead, changes are committed directly back into the GitHub repository.

 In the end, we chose Hugo on Netlify, with Forestry as our CMS.
 The site is built and redeployed immediately with Netlify watching for changes to the GitHub repository.